-Three groups are protesting Wake County Schools discipline policies according to an article at News and Observer.
+Three groups are protesting Wake County Schools discipline policies involving black students according to an article at News and Observer.

 The subtext is that discipline and zero tolerance policies are racist.
 These are policies that have changed little over the last few decades, yet these groups protesting are focused on the policy and not the possible causes.